 Section Preview: 3D schematic of a Nebula (star-forming region)

-When the temperature in the cloud's core reaches 15,000,000 degrees, nuclear fusion occurs.
-The cloud starts to glow brightly, contracts slightly and stabilizes.
-It will now became a main-sequence star and will continue to shine for millions to billions of years.
-Nuclear fusion converts hydrogen in the core of main sequence star into helium as it glows.
+When the temperature in the cloud's core reached 15,000,000 degrees, nuclear fusion occurs.
+The cloud starts to glow brightly, contracted slightly and stabilized.
+It had now became a main-sequence star and will continue to shine for millions to billions of years.
+Nuclear fusion converted hydrogen in the core of main sequence star into helium as it glows.

 When stars 5 times the mass of our Sun or more reach the red giant phase, their core temperature rises as carbon atoms are formed from the fusion of helium atoms.
 As the temperature rises, fusion processes continues and gravity pulls carbon atoms, forming oxygen, nitrogen, and eventually iron.